marloncard/commandftp/README.md

 ##Upcoming Additions

+1. Create function to put all files
-1. "Put" a local directory and all it's contents.
+2. "Put" a local directory and all it's contents.
-2. Create local directory
+3. Create local directory
-3. Create remote directory
+4. Create remote directory